THIS EVENT IS NOW OVER

 - Day 5 of UAV Challenge 2018 – no overall winner in Medical Express

-You can see a list of teams competing in the UAV Challenge Medical Express 2018 here.
+You can see a list of teams that competed in the UAV Challenge Medical Express 2018 here.

 The 2018 Mission Task

 Outback Joe is at his property in remote Queensland, Australia and has been feeling unwell.
 He has had a remote consultation with his doctor using video conferencing, and his doctor has requested some blood tests be done as soon as possible.
 Joe is well prepared, has a home sample taking kit, and has taken his blood sample.
 The challenge is now to get the blood sample to the lab.
 Joe’s property is very remote and to make matters worse, it has been cut off by floodwaters.

 Teams were invited to attempt to retrieve a blood sample from the remote Outback Joe and return it to base where medical staff would be waiting to analyse it.
 Teams were encouraged to develop systems that could carry out the mission in a fully autonomous manner using Type 2 Autonomy.

 The 2018 Medical Express Challenge was designed to extend the capability of teams in the area of autonomy.
 The UAV Challenge Technical Committee believe that the level of autonomy of UAVs must increase in order to see them used more regularly to save lives.
 Additional cash prizes were created for demonstration of Type 2 Autonomy and an ability to re-plan a mission in real-time and potentially avoid other airspace users (known as the Extension Autonomy Challenge).